-This resort is highly recommended, as it also has ample parking facilities.
+I highly recommend the MPT hotel, as it also has ample parking space.

 Enquiries regarding the arrangement of a guided visit to the interiors of the Shri Omkar Mandhata Temple could be directed at the reception of the MPT Temple View Hotel.
 They would be more than happy to suggest various options and references.

 Do cross-check the rates for the guide as well as for any pooja prior to your departure for a darshan of the Omkareshwar Jyotirlinga.